The Pennington School

 The Pennington School is an independent, coeducational college preparatory school for day and boarding students located in Pennington, Mercer County, New Jersey.
 The school operates for students in sixth through twelfth grades.
-The Head of School is Dr. William S. Hawkey, who assumed the position in July 2014.
+The Head of School is William S. Hawkey, who assumed the position in July 2014.

-As of the 2021–22 school year, the school had an enrollment of 530 students and 94.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.6:1.
-The school's student body was 58.7% (311) White, 17.2% (91) Asian, 9.2% (49) Black, 8.7% (46) two or more races, 5.8% (31) Hispanic, and 0.4% (2) American Indian / Alaska Native.
+As of the 2023–24 school year, the school had an enrollment of 537 students and 92 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.8:1.
+The school's student body was 54.4% (292) White, 19.9% (107) Asian, 10.1% (54) Black, 9.5% (51) two or more races, 6% (32) Hispanic and 0.2% (1) American Indian / Alaska Native.

 Pennington is a member of the National Association of Independent Schools, the New Jersey Association of Independent Schools, the Association of Delaware Valley Independent Schools, and the General Board of Higher Education and Ministry of the United Methodist Church.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1930; the accreditation expires in May 2025.